Understanding Timestamps in Labfront: Unix Time

 Converting Unix time to local time

-Option 1: Utilize the isoDate column to obtain the local time
+Option 1: Use the isoDate column to obtain the local time

 The first option is also the simplest.
 As you can see in the following image, the isoDate is the local time with the timezone indicated at the end.
 No formula is necessary.